fantuz/entropy-service/README.md

 - socket management, thread-safe and thread-aware structs
 - per-connection DRBG isolation
 - running parallel routines in a context-safe manner, correctly implementing and supporting OS-signalling
-- HTTP and HTTPS servers sharing same mux, HTTP headers & JSON telemetry
+- HTTP and HTTPS servers sharing same mux, HTTP headers
+- JSON and modern wesockets support, allowing less overhead and a continuous stream of data
 - use of GO atomic counters to accomodate atomic updates even under high-concurrency
 - pluggable over different /dev/Xrandom sources (as said, for example, a ChaosKey integrated by kernel driver /dev/kaoskeyX or any better/safer/more modern entropy source, for example by ID-Quantique company)
 - OS Variables to enable/disable TLS, h2, and other useful test features